 Every year since 2008, Ben has been selected by Law & Politics for inclusion in its list of “Super Lawyers” in Northern California which seeks to list the top five percent of lawyers in Northern California through a process of independent evaluation and peer review.

-Ben received a B.A. in anthropology from UC Berkeley in 1991 and a J.D. from UC Hastings College of the Law in 1995.
+Ben received a B.A. in anthropology from UC Berkeley in 1991 and a J.D. from UC Law San Francisco in 1995.

 Published decisions in which Ben played a lead role include: